 Psalm 104:2 is a poetic passage.
 Though it is a beautiful descriptor of the purity of God in perfect goodness of his majestic and honorable nature, it should not be used to interpret the historical narrative in Genesis 1 as a physical light source.
 Again, it raises a metaphysical question through which we have no exegetical basis.

 Matthew Poole (1624–1679 AD) was an English Puritan, a theologian, and a Bible commentator.
-Poole believed that the light on the first 3 days of creation week was some type of bright cloud, which moved across the earth.
-It was later repurposed as the sun on day 4.
+Poole believed that the light on the first three days of creation week was some type of bright cloud, which moved across the earth.
+It was later repurposed as the sun on the fourth day.

 There was light; which was some bright and lucid body, peradventure like the fiery cloud in the wilderness, giving a small and imperfect light, successively moving over the several parts of the earth; and afterwards condensed, increased, perfected, and gathered together in the sun.
 9

-Dr. John Whitcomb (1924–) is a theologian and author/coauthor of several young-earth creation works, including The Genesis Flood, which is often credited with igniting the modern creationist movement.
-Dr. Whitcomb believes that the light on the first three days was some type of proto-sun, which was done away with once God created the sun on day 4.
-He writes,
+The late Dr. John Whitcomb (1924–2020) was a theologian and author/coauthor of several young-earth creation works, including The Genesis Flood, which is often credited with igniting the modern creationist movement.
+Dr. Whitcomb believed that the light on the first three days was some type of proto-sun, which was done away with once God created the sun on day 4.
+He wrote,

 God created a fixed and localized light source in the heaven in reference to which the rotating earth passed through the same kind of day/night cycle as it has since the creation of the sun.10